Chenxi1818/BachelorThesis/README.md

-This repository contains the data processing and analysis code in Stata format for the paper “The Impact of Social Participation on Mental Health in Old Age: Evidence from CHARLS.”
+This repository contains the data processing and analysis code in Stata format and the paper “The Impact of Social Participation on Mental Health in Old Age: Evidence from CHARLS.”
 The analysis is based on data from the [China Health and Retirement Longitudinal Study (CHARLS)](https://charls.charlsdata.com/pages/data/111/en.html).

 The study uses the CHARLS 2011–2018 panel data, focusing on respondents aged 60 and above.